-Reducing Noise Pollution
+Reducing Noise Pollution in 2022

 Living on a busy road, near a train track, or close to an airport might leave you listening to the outside noise more than you realise.
 And if you have moved to a new home, from somewhere a little quieter, you will find yourself listening to it more and more.

-Causes Of Noise Pollution
+What Causes Noise Pollution?

 What is considered as noise pollution can differ for each person.
 However, there are a number of noises that are universally considered as noise pollution: